-The partnership may, but is not required to, use the rules in Regulations section 1.704-1(b)(2)(iv) to determine the partners' capital accounts in Schedule M-2.
+The partnership can, but is not required to, use the rules in Regulations section 1.704-1(b)(2)(iv) to determine the partners' capital accounts in Schedule M-2.
 If the beginning and ending capital accounts reported under these rules differ from the amounts reported on Schedule L, attach a statement reconciling any differences.

-Line 2-Capital Contributed During Year
+Line 2.
+Capital Contributed During Year

-Include on line 2 the amount of money and property contributed by each partner to the partnership as reflected on the partnership's books and records.
+Include on line 2a the amount of money contributed and on line 2b the amount of property contributed by each partner to the partnership as reflected on the partnership's books and records.

-Line 3-Net Income (Loss) per Books
+Line 3.
+Net Income (Loss) per Books